-Manulife IM provides clients with a copy of the proxy voting policy on request, and the proxy voting policy is also available on our website.
-Manulife IM describes our proxy voting processes to our clients in the relevant or required disclosure documents and discloses to our clients the process to obtain information on how Manulife IM voted that client's proxies.
+Manulife IM provides clients with a copy of the voting policy on request and it is also available on our website at manulifeim.com/institutional.
+Manulife IM describes its proxy voting procedures to its clients in the relevant or required disclosure document and discloses to its clients the process to obtain information on how Manulife IM voted that client's proxies.

-Manulife IM keeps records of our proxy voting activities, which include proxy voting policies and procedures, records of votes cast on behalf of clients, records of client requests for proxy voting information, and any documents generated in making a vote decision.
-These documents may be available for inspection by regulatory authorities or government agencies.
+Manulife IM keeps records of proxy voting activities and those records include proxy voting policies and procedures, records of votes cast on behalf of clients, records of client requests for proxy voting information; and any documents generated in making a vote decision.
+These documents are available for inspection by clients, regulatory authorities, or government agencies.

-Manulife IM discloses voting records, and those records are updated on a monthly basis.
-The voting records generally reflect the voting decisions made for retail, institutional, and other client funds in the aggregate.
+Manulife IM discloses voting records on its website and those records are updated on a quarterly basis.
+The voting records generally reflect the voting decisions made for retail, institutional and other client funds in the aggregate.